Diffusion Model-Enhanced Environment Reconstruction in ISAC: System Model and Problem Formulation

 which provides an initial reconstruction of the surrounding environment.
 However, the estimated point cloud from the sensing process suffers from two key limitations: high noise variance of distance estimation and {insufficient spatial sampling}.
 In particular, both are related to the low SNR, long distance, and limited bandwidth in ISAC systems.
-Based on the received signal model in Eq.~\eqref{eq:received-signal}, the SNR corresponding to $(\phi_i, \theta_j)$ is given by
+Based on the received signal model in Eq.~\eqref{eq:received-signal}, and assuming ideal beam alignment, under which each codebook beam achieves its maximum directional gain~\cite{liu2022learning}, the SNR corresponding to $(\phi_i, \theta_j)$ is given by

 To characterize the uncertainty in the estimated distance \( \tilde{d}_{i,j} \), {we approximate the distance estimation error variance using the Cramér–Rao bound (CRB)~\cite{liu_survey_2022}, which sets a theoretical lower bound on the variance of unbiased estimators.} Then, the noise variance of the distance estimation error is given by~\cite{liu_survey_2022}